CodeDog04/VITSLink-AI/README.md

-# OpenAI English to Japanese/Chinese VITS tts #
+# OpenAI English to Japanese/Chinese with VITS #
 This project utilizes ChatGPT API and whisper to provide English text to Japanese translation while also providing VITS text to speech.
 You speak, it speaks.

 ## Future Plan